 In addition, the largest contributing employer to Western Conference is United Parcel Service (UPS).
-UPS provides nearly 50% of the annual employer contributions to Western Conference.
-This is important because while UPS withdrew from Central States in 2007, and paid \$6.1 billion in withdrawal liability, it agreed to provide coordinating benefits for UPS participants whose last employer was UPS and who had not retired as of January 1, 2008 in the event that benefits are lawfully reduced by Central States.
+In 2017, UPS provided over 43% of the employer contributions to Western Conference.
+This is important because, while UPS withdrew from Central States in 2007 and paid \$6.1 billion in withdrawal liability, it agreed to provide coordinating benefits for UPS participants whose last employer was UPS and who had not retired as of January 1, 2008 in the event that benefits are lawfully reduced by Central States.

-When Central States goes insolvent and begins receiving PBGC financial assistance, these coordinating benefits are projected to cost the UPS \$4 billion assuming that the PBGC guarantee is at its current level.
-However, it is expected that UPS's liability rises with the insolvency of the PBGC as the PBGC's guarantee is reduced to the amount that can be supported by its premium income.
+When Central States goes insolvent and begins receiving PBGC financial assistance, these coordinating benefits are projected to cost UPS \$4 billion assuming that the PBGC guarantee is at its current level.
+However, it is expected that UPS's liability rises with the insolvency of the PBGC as the PBGC's guarantee is then reduced to the amount that can be supported by its premium income.